Insemination

 Who is it for?

 Many queer folks and single parents are great candidates for home insemination.
-People who are affected by mild subfertility may benefit from IUI and can absolutely benefit from Preconception Counseling.
+As are folks who are conceiving with donor sperm due to subfertility or infertility impacting their sperm-producing partner.
+People who have a uterus and are affected by mild subfertility, may benefit from IUI and can absolutely benefit from Preconception Counseling.
 For partners who have a lower sperm count, we can perform a procedure called "sperm washing" and then do an IUI with that sample.
 This can significantly increase the chances of conception.

 As a midwife, it’s not in my scope of practice to write prescriptions so for people who need fertility medications, a fertility clinic is the way to go.
 In cases of more serious subfertility IVF is usually the most effective method.
 IVF is an advanced form of reproductive technology performed by a reproductive endocrinologist.